DRovara/Qhoir/doc/documentation/README.md

 Classical gates represent circuit components that only require classical bits for their computation.
 As they do not need to be included in the statevector simulator with exponential blow-up, even large numbers of classical gates and bits can be supported and calculated in real-time.

-In principle, most classical gates supported by qwire implement the default logical operations of boolean algebra.
+In principle, most classical gates supported by Qhoir implement the default logical operations of boolean algebra.

 |image|name|description|details view|
 |:----:|:--:|-----------|------------|